YakovAU/serena/README.md

 Note how Serena's tools enable Claude to find and edit the right symbols.

 https://github.com/user-attachments/assets/6eaa9aa1-610d-4723-a2d6-bf1e487ba753

+### New: Dependency Symbol Search

+Serena now includes advanced dependency symbol search capabilities that allow you to search for symbols in external dependencies:

+- **NuGet Packages**: Search for types and members in referenced NuGet packages
+- **External DLLs**: Search for symbols in external DLL dependencies
+- **Decompilation Support**: Lightweight decompilation for better symbol information
+- **Caching**: Performance-optimized caching of dependency symbols

+For detailed documentation, see [Dependency Symbol Search](docs/dependency_symbol_search.md).

 <p align="center">
   <em>Serena is under active development!
 See the latest updates, upcoming features, and lessons learned to stay up to date.</em>